4paradigm/OpenMLDB/docs/en/quickstart/beginner_must_read.md

 Please be aware that offline jobs default to asynchronous mode.
 If you intend to import and query offline, remember to set it to synchronous mode.
 For additional information, consult [Offline Command Configuration Details](../openmldb_sql/ddl/SET_STATEMENT.md#offline-command-configuration-details).
 Without this adjustment, querying before the import is completed will not yield meaningful results.
 ```

-## Provide configuration and logs for technical support
+## Provide Configuration and Logs for Technical Support

 If your SQL execution issue cannot be replicated through replication scripts or if it's not related to SQL execution but rather a cluster management problem, we kindly request that you provide us with configuration details and logs from both the client and server for further investigation.